How To Stop Thinking About The Past And Move On

 When we ruminate, we may also experience guilt, regret, and other negative emotions.
 These emotions can be uncomfortable and can affect our mood and overall well-being.

-In some cases, rumination can be also a symptom of trauma or depression, and it may require the help of a mental health professional to overcome.
+In some cases, rumination can also be a symptom of trauma or depression, and it may require the help of a mental health professional to overcome.

 Final Words